- 5 Year Update Mikes THR with Mr. Treacy 2012

 May 14, 2008

 I wanted to reply to this topic as my experience illustrates the Pat’s point.
 I had avn in my left hip; when I started to consult surgeons I was told that I was not a candidate for resurfacing as the femur head had collapsed.
 I would have preferred to have a resurfacing.
-But I knew the extent of the damage from looking at my MRI and felt … Read the rest
+But I knew the extent of the damage from looking at my MRI and felt that the surgeons were correct.

 I’m 4-and-a-half years out on my revision to THR (a la De Smet) and going strong.
 I would also say that the two year mark was an important dividing line in my recovery from THR surgery.
 After that point I never had to worry again about overexerting myself.
 In terms of performance, I see very little real difference between the THR and the HR.
-Maybe … Read the rest
+Maybe in some very subtle ways the HR excells a bit but both serve quite well up to this point.… Read the rest

 8/8/2016 I haven’t posted on here for a while but I’m usually lurking in the background about once a week seeing what’s happening.